-1. Each session of this Association shall be called to order by the former Moderator, when present, when absent, clerk, and in his absence, seniority of years as member of this Assoshall be opened and closed with prayer.
+I. Each session of this Association shall be called to order by the former Moderator, when present, when absent, clerk, and in his absence, seniority of years as member of this Asso-

 2. Each session and adjourned sitting of this Association